Interesting report of the 1st EU-China Health Summit on Medical Innovation and Technology Transfer during Medinfo2019, Lyon

 The closing keynote was delivered by Prof. Martin Ingvar from Karolinska Institute in Sweden who captured the audience with his inspiring speech on the Blueprint for a joint mission on aging, stating three principles: (1) The information must follow the patient and allow for sharing of planned actions; (2) Shared interprofessional decisions requires shared information; (3) The patient has the right to to all individual information.

-In the closing session, Prof. Dongsheng Zhao, Military Academy of Medical Sciences in China, joined Prof. Zhi Yang, Catherine Chronaki, Louise Bilenberg Pape-Haugaard, and Luis Garcia-Castrillo Riesgo, and presented important investments and funding initiative in China to address health technology for aging.
+In the closing session co-chaired by Kaija Saranto chair of the EFMI Education WG and professor at the University of Eastern Finland and Prof. Zhi Yang, Prof. Dongsheng Zhao, Military Academy of Medical Sciences in China joined Catherine Chronaki, Louise Bilenberg Pape-Haugaard, and Luis Garcia-Castrillo Riesgo, and presented important investments and funding initiative in China to address health technology for aging.

 Dr. Luis Garcia-Castrillo Riesgo, President of EUSEM, highlighted the importance of collaboration between health informatics and different disciplines to keep elderly people health for as long as possible.
 Catherine Chronaki urged the participants to share their thoughts and notes from the long day for vision document which will be the next step in collaboration.